giantswarm/docs/src/content/ui-api/management-api/credentials/index.md

 ## Credential secrets explained

-Credentials are stored in the management cluster in the form of a `Secret` resource.
+Credentials are stored in the Management Cluster in the form of a `Secret` resource.

 In the `metadata`, credential secrets _must_ provide the `giantswarm.io/managed-by: credentiald` and `app: credentiald` labels.
 We also _recommend_ to choose a resource name starting with `credential-`.